google/WebFundamentals/src/content/en/updates/2017/02/chrome-57-deprecations.md

 ## WebAudio: Remove prefixed AudioContext and OfflineAudioContext

 Chrome has supported `WebAudio` since mid 2011, including `AudioContext`.
 `OfflineAudioContext` was added the following year.
-Given how long the standard interfaces and Googles long-term goal of removing prefixed features, the prefixed versions of these interfaces have been deprecated since late 2014 and are now being removed.
+Given how long the standard interfaces have been supported and Google's long-term goal of removing prefixed features, the prefixed versions of these interfaces have been deprecated since late 2014 and are now being removed.

 [Intent to Remove](https://groups.google.com/a/chromium.org/d/topic/blink-dev/of6S04dUf54/discussion) &#124;
 [Chromestatus Tracker](https://www.chromestatus.com/feature/4571020824412160) &#124;